wordofwarning/wordofwarning.org/coronavirus/index.md

 • Disability arts online's <a href="http://disabilityarts.online/magazine/news/disability-arts-online-announces-new-commissions-for-disabled-artists" target="_blank">new commissions (*deadline 6 April*)</a>.
 • Greater Manchester Combined Authority's Culture, Creative + Night Time Economy team are announcing how they can help orgs, artists + freelancers that *aren't* in their portfolio on twitter at <a href="http://twitter.com/GM_Culture" target="_blank">@GM_Culture</a>.
 • GMCA's <a href="http://twitter.com/GM_Culture/status/1242747895876661248" target="_blank">COVID-19 Creative Commissions</a> applications are now available (*deadline Wed 1 Apr, 5pm*).
 Email cultureteam@greatermanchester-ca.gov.uk to request more info + an application form.
+• Homotopia are <a href="http://homotopia.net/about/commissions" target="_blank">offering £250-£1,000 seed commissions to LGBTQIA artists</a> — to make imaginative new work, suitable for the current climate.
+50% reserved for NW.
 • <a href="http://livestreamarchive.co.uk/contact" target="_blank">Live Stream Archive</a> — share a recording of a performance to add to their temporary digital archive.
 • MIF are repurposing some of their artist development funds to <a href="http://mif.co.uk/creatives_call_out" target="_blank">offer opportunities to GM-based artists + creatives</a>.
 • Scottee & Friends' Room to Respond — <a href="http://www.scottee.co.uk/single-post/2020/03/20/Room-to-Respond-2020" target="_blank">various paid opportunities</a>: Producer Mentoring Sessions | Artist Mentoring Sessions | Home Video/Creative Response.